 Recipe by Cindy Carnes

-"This is the favorite at all of our potlucks"
+"This chocolate cake with coconut-pecan frosting is a favorite dish at all of our potlucks."

 Hmm.
 None of these ingredients are on sale today.

 Show ingredients on sale

 Save money at local stores when ingredients are on sale!

 12 fluid ounces